|Nutrition Facts (per serving)|

 - To serve as breakfast or a snack, top with the skyr with milk, fresh berries, and sugar, maple syrup, or honey to taste.
 Skyr is far sourer than overly-sweetened American yogurts.

-- Use the skyr to make tangy and refreshing desserts like frozen strawberry skyr or use it as a base for smoothies.
+- Use the skyr to make tangy and refreshing desserts such as frozen strawberry skyr or use it as a base for smoothies.